An abdominoplasty (also referred to as a tummy tuck) is a surgical procedure performed with the aim of creating a smooth, flat and firmer abdomen.

 A traditional abdominoplasty is the most common type of abdominoplasty performed and is indicated when there is an excess of loose skin that can be pinched and pulled away from the body.
 A traditional abdominoplasty typically achieves a flat abdominal contour with a scar that extends from hip to hip and an additional scar around the umbilicus (belly button).

 The upper layers of skin and fat are then lifted up to expose the abdominal wall.
 These stretched abdominal muscles are then sutured together to tighten the inner abdominal core.

-Many women find it extremely difficult to return to their original body shape after one or more pregnancies, even with proper diet and exercise.
-Some choose to combine a tummy tuck with other procedures such as liposuction, breast reduction or breast lift, or breast augmentation in a “mummy makeover” to achieve their desired outcome.
+Many women find it extremely difficult to return to their previous body shape after one or more pregnancies, even with proper diet and exercise.
+Some choose to combine an abdominoplasty with other surgical procedures such as liposuction, breast reduction or breast lift, or breast augmentation in what is commonly called a “mummy makeover” to achieve their desired outcome.